Scattering Massive String Resonances through Field-Theory Methods: Field-theory perspective

 where we set $g_{\rm YM}$ and the gravitational coupling $\kappa$ to 1 throughout this letter.
-The second term $ {\cal L}_{\rm linear}$ of the Lagrangian contains all the gauge interactions linear in the massive fields, and we will argue that they are exhausted by the gauge covariantized three-point interactions~\eqref{vops.13},
+The second term $ {\cal L}_{\rm linear}$ in \eqref{vops.15} contains all the gauge interactions linear in the massive fields, and we will argue that they are exhausted by the gauge covariantized three-point interactions~\eqref{vops.13},

-The third term ${\cal L}_{\rm quad} $ of the Lagrangian in \eqref{vops.15} is quadratic in the massive fields.
-It contains the kinetic terms of the $\Phi_{mn} ,E^{mnp}, \Psi_m^\alpha$ fields, which are not explicitly needed here.
-They are uniquely specified given that the physical spectrum is known from the on-shell conditions for the vertex operators \eqref{massive-vertex}.
-Indeed, these states can be mapped to a Kaluza-Klein multiplet of the unique 11D supergravity theory.
+The third term ${\cal L}_{\rm quad} $ in \eqref{vops.15} contains the kinetic terms of the massive fields, which are not explicitly needed here.
+They are uniquely specified and can be mapped to a Kaluza-Klein multiplet of 11D supergravity.
 The ellipsis in \eqref{vops.15} features also a standard ${\cal N}=1$ supergravity sector with couplings to any combination of gauge multiplets and massive states.
 Moreover, we are omitting interaction terms of more than one massive state.

 A central claim of our proposal is that ${\cal L}^-_{{\rm het}}$ has no further operators involving one massive state and an arbitrary number of gauge multiplets.
-The only higher-point interactions are those implied by the non-linearities of the field strength $F^{mn}$ in~\eqref{interaction-lagrangian}.
-There are several consistency checks of this statement.
-We have explicitly calculated all four-point and bosonic five-point string amplitudes with a single massive state and verified that they are exactly reproduced by the Lagrangian terms given here.
+As a first consistency check, we have reproduced all four-point and bosonic five-point string amplitudes with a single massive state from the Lagrangian terms given here.